Dental Hygiene and Therapy

 Benefit from the dental school's £15 million refurbishment of teaching and learning spaces.

 Bristol's Dental Care Professional School has its own clinical environment for an integrated approach to student learning and patient care.

 Our excellent staff-to-student ratio allows for thorough supervision and plenty of staff guidance throughout the course.

 Dental Hygiene and Therapy courses for 2022

-Our BSc Dental Hygiene and Therapy will enable you to become a skilled, competent clinician, capable of providing high levels of clinical care and patient management.
+Our BSc Dental Hygiene and Therapy degree will enable you to become a skilled, competent clinician, capable of providing high levels of clinical care and patient management.

 You will be taught pre-clinical and clinical skills in state-of-the-art training facilities, working and training alongside dental undergraduates and dental nurses and learning through a team approach to patient care.
 You will benefit from a variety of teaching methods that will help you to develop the confidence to deliver tailored advice and carry out preventative and restorative treatments.